Kyle Tucker Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The Rays pitching staff ranks seventh in the league with a collective 9.4 strikeouts per nine innings.

-- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.71).
+- The Rays have the first-ranked team ERA across all MLB pitching staffs (2.72).

-- Rays pitchers combine to allow 12 home runs (0.5 per game), the first-fewest in baseball.
+- The Rays give up the first-fewest home runs in baseball (14 total, 0.6 per game).

-- The Rays will send Bradley (2-0) out for his third start of the season.
+- Rasmussen (3-1) gets the starting nod for the Rays in his fifth start of the season.
+He has a 2.01 ERA in 22 1/3 innings pitched, with 26 strikeouts.

-- His last time out was on Tuesday against the Cincinnati Reds, when the right-hander threw 5 1/3 scoreless innings while allowing three hits.
+- The righty's most recent appearance came on Wednesday against the Cincinnati Reds, when he tossed five scoreless innings while allowing three hits.

+- The 27-year-old has amassed an ERA of 2.01, with 10.5 strikeouts per nine innings, in four games this season.
+Opponents have a .182 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.